mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 * Algorithms depending on the Analysis Data Service
 * Workspace groups and the Analysis Data Service
 * MantidPlot, ApplicationWindow a complete mess
+ * What is the future of MantidPlot ?
+ * Algorithms that depend on MantidPlot should be either re-written or moved out of Framework
 * Bloated classes and methods for example Application Window, but there are many others.
 * MantidPlot, 3D plotting
- * What is the future of MantidPlot ?
  * VATES ?
  * Once we go to Qt5 - look at new Qt APIs
  * Matplotlib